Philadelphia Personal Injury Lawyer Areas of Practice

 Types of Personal Injury Cases I Handle

 I am Philadelphia car accident lawyer Jeffrey Harlan Penneys, Esq.
-Since 1995, I have devoted my personal injury law practice to representing people filing a car accident lawsuit in Pennsylvania, filing an auto accident claims, and negotiating car accident settlements against large insurance companies and auto manufacturers.
+Since 1995, I have devoted my personal injury law practice to representing people filing a car accident lawsuit in Philadelphia, filing an auto accident claims, and negotiating car accident settlements against large insurance companies and auto manufacturers.

 Cyclists must follow the same rules of the road as cars and trucks.
 However, motor vehicles often don’t treat those on bikes with care and consideration.
 In fact, many drivers don’t know bicycle traffic laws and therefore, they unknowingly endanger cyclists each time they get behind the wheel.
-Unfortunately, a significant number of Pennsylvania bicycle accidents are caused by the carelessness and negligence of others, leaving injured cyclists with mountains of medical bills, serious injuries, and other considerable losses.
+Unfortunately, a significant number of Philadelphia bicycle accidents are caused by the carelessness and negligence of others, leaving injured cyclists with mountains of medical bills, serious injuries, and other considerable losses.

 Doctors take a solemn pledge to help and protect their patients.
 Yet each year, hundreds of thousands of Americans are harmed by a serious medical error.
 Some of these errors are the fault of the doctor, while others are the fault of a nurse, a staff member, or a medical facility.